pinakinmistry/React-Training/README.md

  All container components follow below pattern:
 - Getting access to Redux's `store` from `context`
 - `subscribe` to `store` to `forceUpdate` (render) its component tree whenever store is updated
-- Map Redux's `state` to props of child/presentational components that they renders
+- Map Redux's `state` to props of child/presentational components that they render
 - Map Redux's `dispatch` to props of child/presentational component's callback methods

 > A container components connects a presentational component to Redux's store by mapping `state` and `dispatch` to its `props`